-Both 230v and 12v lighting systems may be present in your Leisure Lodge.
-In addition, a variety of types of ratings (wattage) are used in both 12v and 230v systems.
+Both 230v and 12v lighting systems are present in your RPH using a variety of types of ratings (wattage) across both systems.

-It is important to fit the correct rating of light bulbs - the voltage, and maximum bulb rating that can be used, will be stated on each light fitting.
-LED lamps, in the unlikely event of the failure, require the replacement of the entire light fitting.
+(a) CAUTION: It is important to fit the correct rating of light bulbs - the voltage, and maximum bulb rating that can be used, will be stated on each light fitting.

+1 Note: LED lamps, in the unlikely event of a failure will require the replacement of the entire light fitting.